Fengyee/HKUST_CG/README.md

 - [x]  Sometimes it is useful to use the contents of the painting window as the original image.
 Add a control to swap the contents of the painting window and the contents of the original image window.

-- [x] [FENGYEE] Add controls that allow you to manipulate the color of the image.
+- [x]  Add controls that allow you to manipulate the color of the image.
 For example, you could implement independent scaling of the red, green, and blue channels.

     * - [ ] Design a brush that selectively applies one or more filters such as blurring and sharpening.